hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/translation_of_writings/722_memoirs_of_european_travel_i.md

 "This is the Red Sea, which the Jewish leader Moses crossed on foot with his followers.
-And the army which the Egyptian King Pharaoh sent for their capture was drowned in the sea, the wheels of their war-chariots having stuck in the mud" — like Karna's in the Mahâbhârata story.
+And the army which the Egyptian King Pharaoh sent for their capture was drowned in the sea, the wheels of their war-chariots having stuck in the mud" — like Karna's in the Mahābhārata story.
 He further said that this could now be proved by modern scientific reasons.
 Nowadays in every country it has become a fashion to support the miracles of religion by scientific argument.
 My friend, if these